 Screen readers are used mainly by people who do not have useful vision to read text on the screen.
 A screen reader can also be the product of choice for someone with vision that is useful for travel, but not for reading.
 In the long run, learning to listen to speech output will prove more productive for such individuals than struggling to read text while leaning close to the computer screen.

 Here are some questions to ask when purchasing screen readers:

-• What keystrokes are used for the program’s basic and advanced functions?
+- What keystrokes or gestures are used for the program's basic and advanced functions?
 Are the keystrokes easy to remember?
 Is it possible to change the key combinations if they conflict with those used by application programs?

 |BRLTTY||Screen reading program that allows a blind person using a refreshable braille display to access the Linux/Unix console (when in text mode).
 Drives the braille display and provides complete screen review functionality.
 Incorporates some speech firstname.lastname@example.org|

 |CakeTalking||Software that provides a set of customized configurations for the JAWS for Windows screen reader that allows blind musicians to use both basic and advanced features of Cakewalk SONAR, a music editing and recording program.
 Includes extensive tutorials in the form of Word documents written for the JAWS user.|

 |COBRA 10||COBRA is a screen reading software program that provides access to information on a computer for people who are blind or visually impaired.
 There are 3 versions of COBRA to choose from: COBRA Zoom, which provides large print magnification and speech output, COBRA Braille, which provides speech output and support for more than 70 braille displays, and COBRA Pro, which includes everything.||The BAUM USA sales department can be reached on our toll-free number.|